 This one should be obvious.
+Understand how much Life Insurance coverage you need to protect your family and dependents.
 If premium costs are a real concern, make sure you’re accurately filling out our needs assessment calculator and staying realistic about your family’s future financial requirements.
 If you can lower your death benefit, while still confidently protecting your family, you can save some money over the years.

 Everybody likes extra sprinkles on their sundaes, but if your premiums are becoming cost-prohibitive, look into declining some optional riders found in your policy if you don’t really need them.
 Things like convertibility, guaranteed renewability, critical illness, disability and long-term care insurance riders, waiver of or return of premium clauses and more, can really drive up the cost of your policy.

 Looking for a deal, compare quotes across providers